-I'm a R&D engineer, software developer, entrepreneur, author, technology and blockchain enthusiast, and former minister (no doubt a surprise to post Y2K associates).
+I'm a R&D engineer, software developer, entrepreneur, author, technology, blockchain, and cybersecurity enthusiast, and former minister (no doubt a surprise to post Y2K associates).

 My computer science education was non-traditional.
 I did a 2-year program in computer science, spent a decade in industry, then returned to get a bachelors, and subsequently two more graduate degrees.

-In over 30 years of engineering I've covered a lot of bases: Electronics, Embedded Safety Critical Systems, SQL and Databases, Test Systems, Manufacturing Stations, Desktop, Mobile, Web, and recently Blockchain Applications.
+In 35 years of engineering I've covered a lot of bases: Electronics, Embedded Safety Critical Systems, SQL and Databases, Test Systems, Manufacturing Stations, Desktop, Mobile, Web, and recently Blockchain Applications.

 My entrepreneurial endeavors started circa 1986 when I wrote a cutting edge Bible Translation PC Application pre-Microsoft Windows.
 Ten years later I had built my first commercial project which I did from A-Z...the electronics, mechanical & assembly, firmware, desktop application, sales & marketing.
 More recent endeavors have included building an e-commerce air purifier store.

 As an author I've published a novel and penned an award winning screenplay.
 I've also written a few technical White Papers, and published a training course on the Medical Device Software Process.

-I have a keen interest in various technology subject matter (like blockchains) and actively work on personal hobby projects.
+I have a keen interest in various technology subject matter and actively work on personal hobby projects.

 During my time in the ministry I spent many years immersed in Biblical studies including New Testament Greek.
 I preached numerous sermons to audiences ranging in size from hundreds to thousands but stepped aside from the public ministry in 1998.